 A chime doorbell uses a specialized sort of electromagnet called a solenoid.
 A solenoid is just an electromagnet where the coiled wire surrounds a metal piston.
 The piston contains magnetically conductive metal, so it can be moved backward or forward by the electromagnetic field.
-Press the button in the diagram below to see how this works.

 The common chime design uses a solenoid to hit two tone bars in sequence.
-Press the button to see how this system works.

-In this design, the solenoid piston consists of an iron core mounted to a non-magnetic metal bar.
+In many instances, the solenoid piston consists of an iron core mounted to a non-magnetic metal bar.
 When there is no power to the electromagnet, a spring pushes the piston to the left, and the iron core extends outside of the wire coil.
 When you turn the electromagnet on (by pressing the doorbell button), the iron core is drawn to the magnetic field, so it slides into the center of the coiled wire.

 As the iron core slides to the right, the end of the piston strikes the right-hand tone bar.
 The tone bar vibrates, producing a particular note.
 This is the "ding" sound.